GitHub-Insight-ANZ-Lab/copilot-challenge-java-spring-boot/README.md

 > Make sure GitHub Copilot is configure and enabled for the current laguage, just check the status bar on the bottom right corner of VS Code.

+> If you are running this exercise in local environment, please make sure JDK 18 and above is installed.

+> If you are running this exercise in GitHub Codespaces, the java environment is already setup.

 ## Instructions

 The `copilot-demo` folder contains the Maven project and Maven installer.